-I am a historian in my 50's.
+I am a historian who recently turned 60.
 I work at adult education and have specialized in cultural and art history.
-I am also a writer and a freelance tourist guide lecturer in southwestern Finland.
-My wife is a mathematics teacher and we have two adult children who are studying elsewhere.
+I am also a writer (articles & books) and a freelance tourist guide lecturer in southwestern Finland.
+My wife is a mathematics teacher and we have two adult children.

 I collect postcards showing bridges.
-I already have almost 5000 different ones (more than 4000 are Finnish), but I am always really happy to receive a new one.
+I already have about 8000 different ones (more than 6200 are Finnish), but I am always really happy to receive a new one.
 So if you can contribute my collection by sending me a postcard showing a bridge I'm very grateful.
 You see all my foreign bridge postcards and some picks of my Finnish ones here:

 There you can see even my swapped, tagged and purchased bridge postcards which you won't find in the ordinary Postcrossing gallery.
 I am happy if you take a look before sending to avoid duplicates.